 Around the same time, Álvarez-Márquez and Ziegler ~\cite{alvarez2018negotiation} proposed a related interactive group recommender system with the aim of supporting the entire negotiation process.
-Unlike in Nguyen et al. ~\cite{Nguyen2017AChatBased}, group members do not propose individual items to others, but first try to agree on desirable item features, such as the maximum price of a hotel in a tourism use case.
+Unlike in Nguyen et al. ~\cite{Nguyen2017AChatBased}, group members do not propose individual items to others, but they first try to agree on desirable item features, such as the maximum price of a hotel in a tourism use case.
 They can then exchange their evaluations of the system's recommendations before making a final decision.
 Meanwhile, group members can freely exchange opinions in a chat area.
 Several prototypes of the system were developed; the latest was designed as a mobile app.
-This had a simplified user interface, which was positively assessed in an initial user study.
-From a system design perspective, while the chat area of the app was assumed to be useful for the negotiation process, it was not deeply integrated with the system's other functionality and screens, and was not the focus of the evaluation.
+This has a simplified user interface, which was positively assessed in an initial user study.
+From a system design perspective, while the chat area of the app was assumed to be useful for the negotiation process, it was not deeply integrated with the other system's functionality and screens, and was not the focus of the evaluation.